-- Students will be considered to have successfully completed the Electives Course if they have achieved a minimum 70% average grade in each of the elective rotations and a "passing" grade on the OSCE. - Students who have not received the required 70% average grade in any of the elective rotations, or who failed the OSCE, will be deemed to be experiencing academic difficulty.
+- Students will be considered to have successfully completed the Electives Course if they have achieved a minimum 70% average grade in each of the elective rotations and a "passing" grade on the OSCE. - Students who have not received the required 70% average grade in any of the elective rotations, or who fail the OSCE, will be deemed to be experiencing academic difficulty.
 The severity of academic difficulty will be based on a weighted grade deficit assessment (see Table 1 for grade deficit point allocation rubric).
 Students accumulating 1 or more deficit points at any point in the course will be required to meet with the Course Director and/or a course sub-committee of at least 3 people (made up of a relevant Elective coordinator; Year 4 Chair and Year 3 chair or designates) to discuss ways to improve academic performance and to plan remediation.
 The student is encouraged to invite a Student Affairs representative present if desired.
 With any further accrual of deficit points, the student will be required to meet with the sub-committee again.
-If these grade deficits are not identified until the end of term, then a sub-committee meeting may not be held, but the academic outcomes will be determined by the promotions committee (Clerkship and then SAMC). - Students who are identified as being in academic difficulty as defined in (B) above may be offered remediation for the elective rotation and/or OSCE for which they did not achieve the standard.
-The Year 4 Chair in consultation with a relevant Elective Coordinator and Academic Support Team will determine the specific type of remediation and supplemental assessment needed for each individual student, targeted to the areas of academic weakness.

-- A student who has accrued 4 or more grade deficit points in Electives Course will be considered to have been unsuccessful in the Electives Course and will NOT be offered further remediation and subsequent supplemental assignments and/ or examinations as per usual course policy.
-Further decisions regarding academic outcomes will be adjudicated by the Clerkship Promotions Committee and the Student Academic Management Committee. - Success in any supplemental assessment will be accorded a maximum grade equivalent to the minimum requirement for that component of the course (70% for a Rotation and the standard- set "pass" score for each OSCE). - Students with significant professionalism concerns may also be deemed unsuccessful in the course on the basis of unprofessional conduct.
+If these grade deficits are not identified until the end of term, then a sub-committee meeting may not be held, but the academic outcomes will be determined by the promotions committee (Clerkship and then SAMC). - EPAs: Completion of the EPAs is mandatory and required to successfully complete this course.
+Failure to complete the required number of EPAs will have academic and/or professionalism consequences. - Students who are identified as being in academic difficulty as defined in (B) above may be offered remediation for the elective rotation and/or OSCE for which they did not achieve the standard.
+The Year 4 Chair in consultation with a relevant Elective Coordinator and Academic Support Team will determine the specific type of remediation and supplemental assessment needed for each individual student, targeted to the areas of academic weakness. - A student who has accrued 4 or more grade deficit points in Electives Course will be considered to have been unsuccessful in the Electives Course and will NOT be offered further remediation and subsequent supplemental assignments and/ or examinations as per usual course policy.
+Further decisions regarding academic outcomes will be adjudicated by the Clerkship Promotions Committee and the Student Academic Management Committee. - Success in any supplemental assessment will be accorded a maximum grade equivalent to the minimum requirement for that component of the course (70% for a Rotation and the standard- set "pass" score for the OSCE). - Students with significant professionalism concerns may also be deemed unsuccessful in the course on the basis of unprofessional conduct.